 Governance and Compliance

-Ensuring that projects adhere to established guidelines, regulations, and best practices.
+They ensure that projects adhere to established guidelines, regulations, and best practices.

 Ensuring that projects adhere to established guidelines, regulations, and best practices is another crucial responsibility of a program manager.